How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Wigs

 Wigs are another protective style.
 Like closures and frontals, they offer coverage for all of one's hair.
-Though, these might be the easiest yet, simply add clips or an adjustable band, braid all of your hair and throw on your wig.
+Some wigs come with frontals or closures, and some require you to slide them on with an

-The full coverage of a wig, along with the easy access to your hair are why wigs are a great protective style.
+The full coverage of a wig, along with the easy access to your hair, are why wigs are a great protective style.
+While wigs are way easier, in the long run, they sometimes require one-time customization.
+Customization can be done by a professional, or if you are a DIY girl, you can search for some tutorials on YouTube.

 nicki-minaj-bob-with-bang